CryptoCucuta-translation-team/CryptoCucuta-translations/README.md

 ## FAQ

-This FAQ will explain some basic concepts to get started with the basics that we need
+This FAQ will explain some basic concepts on github

 ### Do I have to download any software to use github?